codecryptanalysis/mccl/doc/algorithms.md

 	L_out = list()
 	for i in 0..n-k-1:

-		// check if any of the previously sampled e satisfy the first i constraints for e in L_ini:
+		// check if any of the previously sampled e satisfy the ith constraint for e in L_ini:
 			if H[i] * e = s[i]:
 				L_out.append(e)

-		// near neighbour search
+		// near neighbor search
 		Centers = Sample_Filters() // version dependent (GJN, Hash, RPC)
 		Pairs = Near_Neighbour_Search(L_ini, Centers, alpha, w)

-		// check if any of the summed vectors from NNS satisfy the first i constraints for (e1, e2) in Pairs:
+		// check if any of the summed vectors from NNS satisfy the first ith constraints for (e1, e2) in Pairs:
 			if H[i] * (e1 + e2) = s[i]:
 				L_out.append(e1 + e2)